 How to Make Shrimp Pineapple Fried Rice

-- First marinate the shrimps in 1 tbsp of soy sauce and white pepper.
+- First marinate the shrimps in 1 tablespoon of soy sauce and white pepper.
 Pop this into the fridge while you prepare the other ingredients.

 2. Next, prepare the sauce for the pineapple fried rice by mixing together in a clean bowl, soy sauce, fish sauce, honey, white pepper and curry powder.
 Set this aside for later.